Buddhist-raspberry/SoftRenderer/README.md

 ## About The Project

 A soft-renderer built from scratch using C++ 11.
 The course project of computer graphics course in the School of Software (Media Arts and Sciences Direction) of Tongji University in the spring and summer semester of the 2020-2021.
 This project is supervised by Professor Jinyuan Jia.
-The dev team members are Kaibin Zhou, Jiajie Li, Xiaoyu Qi and Lai Ye.
+The dev team members are Kaibin Zhou, Jiajie Li, Xiaoyu Jia and Lai Ye.

 <img src="images/finalScene.png" alt="Logo" width="100%">